gbrough/GettingStartedMachineLearning/Readme.md

 ### How to Study
  - Find your motivation(why)
  - Find some friends to stay motivated (who)
- - Express your progress daily and weekly (for example, Meetup/Github/Youtube What, When, Where)
+ - Express your progress daily and weekly (for example, Meetup/Github/Youtube When & Where)
+ - Choose a discipline - machine learning has lots of free resources (What)
  - Follow a circulum (How)

 ## Top learning resources for machine learning to get you started